NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Does 40 damage
   - Properly turns off intangibility and leaves it off
   - 3 frames less intangibility
+- GRKnJ
+  - Is RA
-- GRKnJ is RA; teleports 1 frame faster
+  - Teleports 1 frame faster
+  - Side switches two frames sooner (same total duration)
+  - Gives him a KnJ you can turn around and block like all the others
+- Sand dive hitbox appears sooner, "lands" sooner

 #### Cosmetic